chumnend/chatter/README.md

 ### Configuration
 1) Clone the repo
 2) Install dependencies with `npm install`
-3) Copy the file env.example and rename it .env.
+3) Copy the file `.env.example` and rename it `.env`.
 This file contains the name of required environment variables needed for the application to work.

 ```
 NODE_ENV=           # 'development' or 'production'